 coz some things are made to share!

 there were a lot of children.
-Like the 15month old who sat next to me and screamed for about 75% of the flight, spending the other 25% of the time ‘rearranging’ the in-flight magazines.
+Like the 15month old who sat next to me and screamed for about 75%!o(MISSING)f the flight, spending the other 25%!o(MISSING)f the time ‘rearranging’ the in-flight magazines.
 In all fairness he was a cute kid, and his parents were lovely- though they did look to be at the end of their tether - and with a connecting flight to Chennai to look forward I did feel sorry for them.

 The check in fiasco resulted in us landing an hour late - which gave me 6 mins to run the 3/4mile between gates at Singapore airport.
 To then sit on the runway (inside the plane) for 45mins.
 Welcome to Bali time I guess.
 Sadly the baggage handlers had not shared my need for speed and thus I arrived in Bali but my bag did not.